bagahunda/datePicker/README.md

 # OH-MY-DATE

-## Simple and alegant datepicker.
+## Simple and alegant Vue datepicker.
 Finally 🤘

 ## How to use